PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <figcaption><i>Error bars represent 1 std dev.
 <br>Days when I was not concerned about my productivity were never included in the spreadsheet (e.g., vacations, conferences).</i></figcaption>

 It seems that as long as I wake up before 8am (~9.5 hrs of sleep), productivity remains fairly constant.
-I somewhat expected that getting too much sleep would lead to less productivity, but I thought that getting too little sleep would also be detrimental.
-Curious about this result, I recreated the same graph given that the y-axis now plotted the <i>next day's</i> accrued points.
+I somewhat expected that getting too much sleep would lead to less productivity, but I thought that getting less sleep than normal would also be detrimental.
+Curious, I recreated the same graph given that the y-axis now plotted the <i>next day's</i> accrued points.
 The idea is that after sleeping so little, the ramifications might hit me the following day (I also know subjectively that it <i>feels</i> worse to get up earlier in the morning).

 <img src = "/images/prod2b.jpg" style="height:60%; width: 60%">
-<figcaption><i>Data from weekends were removed in the above plot.</figcaption></i>
+<figcaption><i>Data from weekends were removed in the above plot (looked similar either way)</figcaption></i>

 There is little data to suggest that sleeping around 6 hours negatively impairs my productivity at all.
 I also thought that perhaps on days where I sleep little, I also tend to oversleep the following day.
 On average, however, I slept only 30 minutes more.
-On the contrary, oversleeping the night before seems to be carrying over into the next day's work.
+On the contrary, oversleeping the night before (past 8.5 hours of sleep) seems to be carrying over into the next day's work.

 While these results might suggest that I should aim for 6 hours of sleep a night, it might also suggest a trade-off where more hours in the day at less efficient pace (due to less sleep) totals the same amount of work accomplished.

 I also wish that I had more data from sleeping less than say, 5 hours, where detrimental effects might be more obvious.
 However, I have enough trouble sleeping for a consistent 7 hours a night and not oversleeping.

-<b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 9 hours.
-Over 9 hours of sleep impairs that day's productivity <i>as well as</i> the next day's productivity.</b>
+<b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 8.5 hours.
+More than this impairs that day's productivity <i>as well as</i> the next day's productivity.
+Not enough data to observe work from less than 6 hours.</b>

 ## Do hump-days truly exist?
 <img src = "/images/prod4.jpg" style="height:60%; width: 60%">